 Garver is actually in his pseudo third go-around in the big leagues if you want to count the 52 PA he had in 2017, which with respect to him, produced rookie results.

 Now before you jump all over the bandwagon there are a couple regression warning signs, first, a .405 average (.435 BABIP) isn’t sustainable based on his history.
 Garver’s 41.7% HR/FB rate is also unsustainable given his history, however his 2017 AAA 20% HR/FB rate combined with his excellent 2019 exit velocity returns make a possible 20-25% mark and a 30+ HR pace feasible.
-Hitting homers in a cavernous pro park with an average April/May temp of 57* and 70* respectively is not easy, all 5 of his 2019 HR were on the road.
+Hitting homers in a cavernous pro park with an average April/May temp of 57* and 70* respectively is also not easy.
+All 5 of his 2019 HR were on the road.
 Unfortunately, Willians Astudillo and Jason Castro pose a threat to his playing time, (Astudillo’s hitting prowess is worthy of a singular article) however it appears there’s a window of opportunity for Garver and Castro to get more reps as Astudillo is playing more at 1B, 3B, and OF.
-Astudillo is 27, Garver’s 28 and Castro is 31, it’s possible the Twins will invest more time in developing their younger talent.
+Astudillo is 27, Garver is 28, and Castro is 31.
+It’s possible the Twins will invest more time in developing their younger talent.
 Garver was pull happy at AAA in ’17 (46.4%) and early ’19 returns have him at 53.6%.
 When you’re as strong as he appears to be, sometimes you’re out ahead of the pitch.
-Peppering baseballs that hard is not the worst thing, it worked out for him in 372 2017 AAA PA.
+Peppering baseballs that hard is not the worst thing, it worked out for him in the aforementioned 372 2017 AAA PA.

 Hitting the homers off deGrom and Diaz combined with his early explosive powerful output ultimately make me believe Garver is worth a look at your C position.